Estimating Optimal Infinite Horizon Dynamic Treatment Regimes via pT-Learning: Methodology

 \subsection{Proximal Temporal Consistency Learning}

-Next, we introduce the proposed proximal temporal consistency learning framework for estimating the induced optimal policy $\pi_{\lambda}$.
+Next, we introduce the proposed proximal temporal consistency learning framework for estimating the induced sparse policy $\pi^{*}_{\lambda}$.
 Our development mainly hinges on a path-wise property of the proximal Bellman operator $\mathcal{B}_{\lambda}$ and the functional space embedding \citep{gretton2012kernel}.
 The proposed minimax estimator is able to address the \textit{double sampling} issue and easily incorporate off-policy data, while intrinsically preserving the convergence in off-policy training with flexible function approximations.

-First, we show that the proximal Bellman operator $\mathcal{B}_{\lambda}$ enjoys the temporary consistency property \citep{rawlik2013stochastic}.
-Most recently, many state-the-art methods based on this type of property have achieved great success in real-life applications \citep{nachum2017bridging, chow2018path,nachum2018trust}.
-The temporary consistency property connects the optimal policy and value function in one equation along with any arbitrary state-action pair, which provides an elegant way to incorporate off-policy data.
-We present the temporary consistency property for $\mathcal{B}_{\lambda}$ in the following proposition.
+First, we show that the proximal Bellman operator $\mathcal{B}_{\lambda}$ enjoys the temporal consistency property \citep{rawlik2013stochastic}.
+Most recently, many state-of-the-art methods based on this type of property have achieved great success in real-life applications \citep{nachum2017bridging, chow2018path,nachum2018trust}.
+The temporal consistency property connects the optimal policy and value function in one equation along with any arbitrary state-action pair, which provides an elegant way to incorporate off-policy data.
+We present the temporal consistency property for $\mathcal{B}_{\lambda}$ in the following proposition.